SimpleDataLabsInc/prophecy-docs/docs/SQL/extensibility/gem-builder/gem-builder.md

 Programmatically, a Gem is a component with the following parts:

-- The **Gem UI Component** which gets user information from the screen.
+- The **Gem UI Component** defines the user experience of using the Gem on the visual canvas.
 This code is rendered on the Prophecy UI.
 - The **Gem Code Logic** which is how the Gem acts within the context of a Model.

 Gem code can be written using either Python or Scala.